+IPv6

+Figure 1 shows an example of two GPRS sessions that are distinguished by GGSN using TFT packet filters, TFT1 and TFT2, respectively.

-[Page 6] Internet-Draft MIPv6 and GPRS Packet Filtering February 2004 Figure 1 Alternatively the GGSN will discard the IP datagram if all sessions have TFTAs and none of them match the incoming packet.
-The first such IP datagram sent by A will carry the æCare Of Test InitÆ message of the Return Routability Procedure.
+Alternatively the GGSN will discard the IP datagram if all sessions have TFT's and none of them match the incoming packet.

+The first such IP datagram sent by A will carry the Care-of Test Init message of the Return Routability Procedure.
 If this message is dropped, then Route Optimisation will not complete, and IP datagrams from A to B will continue to be routed via the Home Agent instead (see Section 4.1.1.1).

-If, instead, this message is delivered to B by the GGSN, the Return Routability procedure may complete and subsequent datagrams will be routed in the same way as the Care Of Test Init.
-The session with optimized route from A to B will therefore continue.
+If, instead, this message is delivered to B by the GGSN, the Return Routability procedure may complete and subsequent datagrams will be routed in the same way as the Care-of Test Init.
+The session with optimised route from A to B will therefore continue.

 The major problem is then that the IP datagrams will not receive the correct Quality of Service treatment.
 Since UMTS Quality of Service can involve small constant bit-rate bandwidth reservations, this can cause a complete loss of service, if the incorrect QoS treatment involves a path with too low a bandwidth or no bandwidth guarantee at all.

 In addition, extra complexity or even difficulties will be incurred in the system with respect to PDP Contexts and network resources, especially, the radio resources, that remain unused but are being paid for by the user.

-4.1.2 Network Service defined Packet Filtering (SBLP) 4.1.2.1 Home Agent tunneling We have not identified any issues with this case, for the same reason as discussed in Section 4.1.1.1.
-4.1.2.2 Route Optimization When IMS multimedia sessions are set up between A and B, the SBLP Policy Control authorizes IP datagrams to be sent from B to AÆs home address using assigned GPRS/UMTS network resources and the associated QoS.
-When A moves away from its home network link and connects to foreign network link, Mobile IPv6 Route Optimisation may be used to allow B to continue sending IP datagrams to A by using AÆs CoA.
-Upon arrival at the GGSN, they will not match the SBLP filter for the session which is authorized only for destination equal to AÆs home address.
+4.1.2 Network Service defined Packet Filtering for IMS Services reason as discussed in Section 4.1.1.1.

+4.1.2.1 Home Agent tunneling

+We have not identified any issues with this case, for the same associated

+When IMS multimedia sessions are set up between A and B, the SBLP Policy Control authorises IP datagrams to be sent from B to A's home address using assigned GPRS/UMTS network resources and the this QoS reservation for these packets, the GGSN will drop them as they do not match the filter.

+QoS.
+When A moves away from its home network link and connects to foreign network link, Mobile IPv6 Route Optimisation may be used to allow B to continue sending IP datagrams to A by using A's CoA.

+Upon arrival at the GGSN, they will not match the SBLP filter for the session which is authorised only for destination equal to A's home address.
 SBLP filters are associated with the particular UMTS QoS reservation (PDP Context) for the session.
-If B continues to use [Page 7] this QoS reservation for these packets, the GGSN will drop them as they do not match the filter.
-The following diagram shows an example of SBLP packet filtering for IP datagrams sent from B through IMS sessions, 1 and 2, to A.
+If B continues to use

+Figure 2 shows an example of SBLP packet filtering for IP datagrams sent from B through IMS sessions, 1 and 2, to A.

+Figure 2

-Figure 2 In practice, as discussed in Section 4.1.1.2, the Return Routability procedure requires that there is a route for the Care Of Test Init message from A to B. A route from B to A for the Care Of Test itself is also required.
-The means by which outgoing MIP control packets are allocated to QoS reservation on the GPRS link by the UE are undefined in 3GPP, but we note that such a message would not pass the SBLP filters (as described above).
+In practice, as discussed in Section 4.1.1.2, the Return Routability procedure requires that there is a route for the Care-of Test Init message from A to B. A route from B to A for the Care-of Test itself is also required.

+The means by which outgoing MIP control packets are allocated to QoS reservation on the PDP Context by the UE are undefined in 3GPP, but we note that such a message would not pass the SBLP filters (as described above).

 If the message is routed (i.e. on a different QoS reservation), then Route Optimisation can be established with the consequences as described above.

-Similar considerations to those of Section 4.1.1.2 apply to IP datagrams sent from A to B. [Page 8] 4.2 GPRS node, B, acting as Mobile Node
+Similar considerations to those of Section 4.1.1.2 apply to IP datagrams sent from A to B.

+4.2 GPRS node, B, acting as Mobile Node